SalmaAlassal/BeRoot/CLI & Linux File System/README.md

 -------------------------------------------------------------------------------------

-# Navigating through the Filesystem
+# Navigating through the File System

 You opened a terminal, now what?